MilenavdV/Heuristieken/code/algorithms/README.md

 - While doing the previous explained step the algorithm keeps track of the added score for every combination of the three step follow-up
 - It then chooses out of the first follow up the one that allows to find our highest found added score in the previous step
 - The algorithm keeps on doing this until it cannot find any follow up options (since the trajectory reached its timeframe) or whenever all possible added scores found are all negative: meaning it would bring the score down
-- Whenever a trajectory is finished the new total score is calculated, if this new score is higher than the previous total score (before this trajectory was created) it gets accepted, otherwise the trajectory will be deleted/ignored and the variable "failed_attemps" increases
+- Whenever a trajectory is finished the new total score is calculated, if this new score is higher than the previous total score (before this trajectory was created) it gets accepted, otherwise the trajectory will be deleted/ignored and the variable "failed_attemps" increases: so we ended up including a hillcimber feature into this algorithm

-This process runs until a given treshold of failed attempts is reached
+- This process runs until a given treshold of failed attempts is reached